The Phantom of Liberty: Themes

+Home media

+In Spain, The Phantom of Liberty was released via Blu-ray by A Contracorriente Films on 19 September 2017.

+In January 2021, The Phantom of Liberty was released as part of the Three-film Collection by The Criterion Collection with The Discreet Charm of the Bourgeoisie and That Obscure Object of Desire being the other two.

+StudioCanal released the film on Blu-ray in France on 1 January 2021.

+A DigiPack for The Phantom of Liberty is still in the works from The Criterion Collection for the U.S. and Canadian distribution.

 Reception

 Buñuel's previous production, The Discreet Charm of the Bourgeoisie (1972), had won the Academy Award for Best Foreign Language Film, and his next and final film, That Obscure Object of Desire (1977) was a more conventional narrative.
 Below is a selection of critical comments on the film:

 The film was nominated for Best Foreign Language Film by the U.S. National Board of Review.

-Today, reception for The Phantom of Liberty is highly positive.
-Rotten Tomatoes reports an 88% approval among 24 critics, with an average rating of 8.4/10.
+Today, The Phantom of Liberty is one of Buñuel's most acclaimed works.
+On the website Rotten Tomatoes, the film holds an approval rating of 85% based on 26 critics, with an average rating of 8.4/10.